rhysd/tui-textarea/README.md

     }
 }
 ```

+See [`modal` example](./examples/modal.rs) for working example.
+It implements more Vim-like key mappings.

 If you don't want to use default key mappings, `TextArea::input_without_shortcuts()` method can be used instead of
 `TextArea::input()`.
 The method only handles very basic operations such as inserting/deleting single characters, tabs,